 Around midday the sky loses its dazzling blue and joins the whiteness above the hazy islands.
 And at the end of the day the Santorini sunset bathes everything in a soft glow.

-There’s no better way to experience this than by taking the classic Santorini trek from the old town of Fira to Oia.
-This is the perfect opportunity to catch a snapshot of Santorini’s iconic architecture and geography as you teeter along the edge of the crater rim past villas, convents and graveyards.
+There’s no better way to experience this than by taking the classic walk from the old town of Fira to Oia Santorini.
+This is the perfect opportunity to catch a snapshot of Santorini’s iconic architecture and geography as you wander along the edge of the crater rim past villas, convents and graveyards.

 At every step are superb views of the island volcano and its caldera, filled with the blue Mediterranean.
 Santorini is actually the residue of an incomprehensibly large volcanic eruption about 1450 BC, and under the blackened island of the Kammeni things are still simmering away.

 A five-minute detour to Antonius Chapel offers a perfect lunch spot with picnic tables and even a toilet hut.
 Another chapel to another saint sits lonely at the highest point of the walk.

 At last we arrived at the northern tip of the Caldera, where Oia perches, waiting for sunset.
 The most famous town in Santorini is a confection of blue domes and pastel shades.

 The much-vaunted sunset casts an exquisite light over the cascade of houses and windmills.